Charlie-O (mascot)

-Charlie-O the Mule was the mascot used by the US baseball teams Kansas City / Oakland A's from 1965 to 1976.
-Charlie-O the Mule was purchased from Harold Sloan a small town farmer and muleskinner from Osborn, Missouri.
+Charlie-O the Mule was the mascot used by the Major League Baseball teams Kansas City / Oakland A's from 1965 to 1976.
+Charlie-O the Mule was purchased from Harold Sloan, a small town farmer and muleskinner from Osborn, Missouri.
 The mule was named after Charles O. Finley, the team's owner at the time.

-The team's original mascot was an elephant.
-Use of an elephant to symbolize the Athletics dates from the early years of the franchise, when a group of Philadelphia businessmen headed by industrialist Benjamin Shibe became the team's first owners.
+The team's original mascot was an elephant, dating from the early years of the franchise when it was located in Philadelphia, Pennsylvania.
+The team’s first ownership group was headed by industrialist Benjamin Shibe.
 When asked to comment, John McGraw, manager of the New York Giants of the rival National League said something to the effect that Shibe had bought himself a "white elephant."
-In response, A's manager (and future owner) Connie Mack selected the elephant as the team symbol and mascot and from time to time the elephant has appeared on the Athletics uniforms ever since.
+In response, A's manager (and future owner) Connie Mack selected the elephant as the team symbol and mascot, and from time to time, the elephant has appeared on the Athletics’ uniforms ever since.

-When the A's moved to Missouri, where the official state animal is the mule, Warren Hearnes gave a mule to Finley for his barnyard menagerie at Municipal Stadium which also included sheep and goats that scampered up the hill behind right field.
+When the A's moved to Missouri, where the official state animal is the mule, Warren Hearnes gave a mule to Finley for his barnyard menagerie at Municipal Stadium, which also included sheep and goats that scampered up the hill behind right field.
 The Municipal Stadium menagerie also included Warpaint, the horse mascot of the Kansas City Chiefs.
-As questions swirled about whether Finley would be loyal to Missouri, he embraced the mule and removed the elephant from the A's logo and changed the A's colors from blue, red and white to green, gold, and white.
+As questions swirled about whether Finley would be loyal to Missouri, he embraced the mule, removed the elephant from the A's logo, and changed the team’s colors from blue, red and white to green, gold, and white.